Toner vs. Gloss: What's the Actual Difference? (A White Brick Colorist Explains)

 We recommend booking a glossing appointment every 4–6 weeks between color services, especially if you’re in the sun a lot or noticing your color fading faster.
 For best results, talk to your stylist about a seasonal maintenance plan that includes gloss, deep hydration, and heat protection.

-Book Your Summer Gloss at White Brick
+Book a Gloss or Toner at White Brick

 Previous